intmus/inttheory22-23/_18-tonal-sequences/a1-tonalsequences.md

 #### Seventh chords following the circle-of-fifths

 While any sequence that establishes a pattern and has clear voice-leading can function, there are common sequences that many composers have relied upon.
-We discussed the first of these in [Unit 7a]({{ site.baseurl }}/07-harmonic-functions/a1-diaprogcirclefifths.html) when exploring how voice-leading led to the standard circle-of-fifths progression.
-Now that we understand the structure of sequences, how would you describe this sequence?
+We discussed the first of these in [Unit 7a]({{ site.baseurl }}/07-harmonic-functions/a1-diaprogcirclefifths.html) when exploring the voice-leading that creates the strong pull of the standard circle-of-fifths progression.
+Now that we understand the nature of sequences, look at each voice here as a melodic sequence.
+Does this change your view of standard voice-leading practices?
+Can you come up with a sequence description for this progression?

 {% capture ex7 %}X:7
 T:Circle of fifths sequence of triads